rafaelsoledade/jpmorgan.simplestocks/README.md

 ## Tests

-The project has a unit test component, implemented with JUnit 4.
+The project has a unit test component with a coverage of around 70%, implemented with JUnit 4.
 To run the tests, use the command

      mvn clean test